-Traditional routing algorithms for electrical NoCs such as X-Y routing can be used in wireless NoCs.
-However, there are routing algorithms that utilize special characteristics of wireless NoC architectures such as location-based routing~\cite{zhao2011design}.
-There are different types of antennas used in wireless NoC categorized as silicon integrated antennas, UWB antennas~\cite{wiesbeck2009basic}, and CNT antennas~\cite{ganguly2011complex}.
-These multiple topologies and diverse components raise different set of security vulnerabilities in wireless NoCs.
-Although inherent characteristics of having a shared medium of wireless communication supports broadcast/multicast message passing, it affects negatively in terms of security and opens up new attack vectors to adversaries.
+Traditional routing algorithms for electrical NoCs, such as X-Y routing can be used in wireless NoCs.
+However, some routing algorithms utilize special characteristics of wireless NoC architectures, such as location-based routing~\cite{zhao2011design}.
+There are different types of antennas used in wireless NoC categorized as silicon-integrated antennas, UWB antennas~\cite{wiesbeck2009basic}, and CNT antennas~\cite{ganguly2011complex}.
+These multiple topologies and diverse components raise different security vulnerabilities in wireless NoCs.
+Although inherent characteristics of having a shared medium of wireless communication supports broadcast/multicast message passing; it affects negatively in terms of security and opens up new attack vectors to adversaries.